javonpayne100/CMSC495Capstone/README.md

 - The user can select the history at the top of the README.md file and other information on the README.md file.
 - The user can use the README.md file to learn how the game works/how to play.
 - The user can see our development/testing/documentation process.
-- This options requires internet (not offline) and the other games are offline.
+- This option requires internet (not offline) and the other games are offline.
 ### Tic-Tac-Toe
 - Select Tic-Tac-Toe from the main menu.
-- This game, the AI is the X and the player is you O.
+- In this game, the AI is the X, and the player is you O.
 - Use mouse clicks to place X's and O's on the board.
-- AI will automaiticly make decisions.
+- AI will automatically make decisions.
 - You as the user as O make a move after AI who is X.
-- Three X's or O's means you win, else you either lose or a tie if neither.
+- Three X's or O's means you win, else you either lose or tie.
 - The game will automatically check for win/loss/draw conditions after each move.
 - Once the game is over, you can choose to play again or return to the main menu.
 ### Trivia
 - Select Trivia from the main menu.
 - The user has the option for 1 player (human) or 2 player (human vs. human)
-- The user will input thier name
+- The user will input their name
-- The user can select 1 of the differnt subjects for the Trivia
+- The user can select 1 of the different subjects for the Trivia
 - The game will display a multiple-choice question with four options.
 - Answer the question before the time runs out (indicated by the timer and music).
-- The timer is green when it's more time, yellow, getting closer to end time, and red, means end of time to select an answer.
+- The timer is green when it's more time, yellow when getting closer to the end time, and it turns red, meaning it is the end of time to select an answer.
 - When you answer, it will quickly flash if you got it wrong (red), or correct(green)
 - The score will increase for each correct answer.
-- If doing 2 player, it will show the scores and tell who wins.
+- If doing 2 players, it will show the scores and tell who wins.
 - Once all questions are answered, you will see your final score and can choose to play again or return to the main menu.
 ### Breakout
 - Select Breakout from the main menu.
 - Control the paddle with the left and right arrow keys.
 - Try to break all the blocks with the bouncing ball.
-- Some blocks require the ball to hit it more than 1 to destroy the block.
+- Some blocks require the ball to hit more than 1 to destroy the block.
 - You have three lives, and it counts the score based on the blocks you destroyed with the ball with sound effects.
 - If you lose all your lives, you will hear the game over sound, and you can restart the game or return to the main menu.
 ### Exit